temporalio/proposals/nexus/sdk-go.md

 	GetNexusOperationExecution() Future
 }

+// NexusClient is a client for executing Nexus Operations from a workflow. type NexusClient interface {
-// ExecuteNexusOperation executes a Nexus Operation.
+	// ExecuteOperation executes a Nexus Operation.
-// The operation argument can be a string, a [nexus.Operation] or a [nexus.OperationReference]. func ExecuteNexusOperation(ctx Context, service string, operation any, input any, options NexusOperationOptions) NexusOperationFuture
+	// The operation argument can be a string, a [nexus.Operation] or a [nexus.OperationReference].
+	ExecuteOperation(ctx Context, operation any, input any, options NexusOperationOptions) NexusOperationFuture }

+// Create a [NexusClient] from a service name and an endpoint name. func NewNexusClient(service, endpoint string) NexusClient
 ```

 **Usage**: